destinio/quotes/README.md

 # Inspirational Quotes
 ![](quoteback.png)

-As a leader in my field I deal with and help others with the following areas.
-I love using quotes as examples to get myself and others motivated.
+As a leader in my field I work and impact others everyday.
+I want to share some of my favorite quotes from people that have inspired me over the years.
+I do this in a hope to give others insite into how I tick, lol.

 We are always dealing with **change** in work and in our everyday lives.
-A lot of the time failure is a result of said change and I believe we should all welcome change because it gives us opportunity to fail and we can not succeed with out failing, in most cases ;)
+A lot of the time failure is a result of said change and I believe we should all welcome.
+It gives us opportunity to fail and we can not succeed with out failing or from the failures of others ;)

 The following are quotes that help me deal with this aspect of life.
 Enjoy :)